 Discover and explore library resources and learn effective and efficient research skills.
-Sessions meet in the Library Instructional Lab (LIL) or online on Zoom and are scheduled at a variety of times to accommodate student needs.
+Sessions meet in the Library Instructional Lab (LIL) and virtual students will meet on Zoom.

-Attendance is taken at the start of the session and given to your professors.
-If you are unfamiliar with the LIL location, you may want to visit the area prior to your session so you arrive on time.
-Late arrivals who miss the attendance check-in will need to attend a different session.
+The Part 2 session is scheduled during a regular class time by your professor.
+(You do not need to sign up.)
+Attendance at the LIBBI is required.
+Complete the Part 1 Tutorial before attending Part 2.
+Attendance is taken at the start of the session.
+If you are unfamiliar with the LIL location you may want to visit the area prior to your session so you arrive on time.

-For Zoom sessions, the Zoom link and password will be sent to your ORU email the day of the LIBBI session.
+For virtual students, the Zoom link and password will be sent to your ORU email the day of the LIBBI session.

 See related library guides:

 - Both the Part 1 Tutorial and Part 2 hands-on session are required and must be completed.
 Non-attendance results in a letter grade consequence in the COMP 102 course.
 See your opens new windowCOMP 102 course syllabus.